Wendell Phillips Stafford: Early life and education

 Born in Barre, Vermont, Stafford was the son of Franklin Stafford and Sarah (Noyes) Stafford.
 He attended the public schools of Barre and graduated from Barre Academy in 1878.
 Stafford graduated from St. Johnsbury Academy in 1880, and received a Bachelor of Laws from Boston University School of Law in 1883.
 He was admitted to the bar, and began to practice in St. Johnsbury, Vermont in partnership with Henry Clay Ide.
 Among the prospective attorneys who studied law in their office was William H. Taylor, who later served as an associate justice of the Vermont Supreme Court.

 Career

 Stafford was a member of the Vermont House of Representatives in 1892.
-He was a Reporter of Decisions for the Supreme Court of Vermont from 1896 to 1900.
+He was the Reporter of Decisions for the Supreme Court of Vermont from 1896 to 1900.
 He was an associate justice of the Vermont Supreme Court from 1900 to 1904, succeeding Laforrest H. Thompson.
 He resigned to accept appointment as a federal judge, and was succeeded by George M. Powers.